Build an LLM from scratch in MAX

 # 1: Import the required modules from MAX

-# https://docs.modular.com/max/api/python/experimental/functional
+# https://docs.modular.com/max/api/python/nn/functional

-# TODO: Import Tensor from max.experimental.tensor
+# TODO: Import Tensor from max.tensor

-# https://docs.modular.com/max/api/python/experimental/tensor.Tensor
+# https://docs.modular.com/max/api/python/tensor.Tensor

 # https://docs.modular.com/max/api/python/nn/module_v3

-from solutions.solution_01 import GPT2Config
+from step_01 import GPT2Config

 class GPT2MLP(Module):